-17.5 Fair value disclosure
+18.6 Fair value disclosure

-The fair value of a financial instrument is the price that would be received to sell an asset or paid to transfer a liability between market participants at the measurement date.
+Fair values are the prices that would be received to sell an asset or paid to transfer a liability between market participants at the measurement date.

 The best evidence of the fair value of a financial instrument at the initial recognition is the transaction price (i.e., the fair value of the consideration given or received) unless the fair value of that instrument is evidence by comparison with other observable current market transactions in the same instrument (i.e., without modification or repackaging) or based on a valuation technique whose variables include only data from observable markets.